 - 80 MW Solar Project – In May 2021, Colorado renewable energy company, Guzman Energy is continuing work on the Garnet Mesa solar project at a site approximately 150 miles southwest of Denver.
 The project is forecast to be commissioned in 2023.

-Commercial coal mining in Colorado began in 1859 near the town of Boulder.
+Commercial coal mining began in Colorado in 1859, near the town of Boulder.
 Coal was initially used to fuel steam engines for the railroad, forges, and furnaces.
-In 2020, eleven coal mines operated in Colorado.
+In 2020, seven coal mines were operating in Colorado.

 - Economics – The cost to generate power from wind, solar, and hydropower is significantly cheaper than coal.
 The cost to generate power from coal-fired plants is over twice the cost of wind or solar.